-For nerve pain that’s affecting your knees, our team often recommends combined electrochemical therapy (CET).
+For nerve pain that’s affecting your knees, our team often recommends Nerve Regenerating Therapy (NRT).
 This treatment uses a Pharmaceutical Grade Nutrient Blend and gentle electrical signals applied to the affected areas to significantly reduce pain and other symptoms associated with damaged and irritated nerves.

-Our CET machine is one of the most current and best available.
-Our neurologist uses a FDA approved electric stimulatory system, a state-of-the-art device that delivers effective electric stimulation to a targeted area.
+Our NRT machine is one of the most current and best available.
+Our neurologist uses a FDA approved electric stimulation system, a state-of-the-art device that delivers effective electric stimulation to a targeted area.
 When combined with local anesthetics, the result is effective relief of pain.